hedi-ee/infectious-diseases-toolkit/national-resources/estonia.md

 <!---Please focus on resources that are relevant for the whole country for infectious diseases--->

 ## Introduction
-This page gathers COVID-19 disease data initiatives, dashboards and datasets that were developed and published during 2020-2024 in Estonia.
+This page gathers COVID-19 disease data initiatives, dashboards, and datasets that were developed and published during 2020-2024 in Estonia.
 It also provides information on health authorities and local regulations for data handling and disease control.
 The primary target audience is the wider scientific community.

 ## Health authorities
 <!--- A section to list and provide context to agencies/authorities/institutions which define public health measures and policies --->
 In Estonia, the infectious disease data is mostly collected by [The Estonian Health Board](https://www.terviseamet.ee/en) (HB) and made publicly available as open data.
 The Health Board also provides guidelines:
-* for the health authorities (all guidelines in estonian)
+* for the health authorities (all guidelines in Estonian)
   * [Monkeypox guidelines for healthcare workers](https://www.terviseamet.ee/et/ahvirougete-juhised-tervishoiutootajatele)
   * [Hospital infections](https://www.terviseamet.ee/et/nakkushaigused-menuu/tervishoiutootajale/haiglanakkus)
 * and general public